LeoMcBills/100_days-ML/.ipynb_checkpoints/README-checkpoint.md

 # 100 Days of Machine Learning

 Welcome to my 100 Days of Machine Learning journey!
 This README will serve as a daily log and resource guide as I progress through various topics and projects in machine learning, with a focus on using PyTorch.
-Today is **Day 26**.
+Today is **Day 36**

+---

+## Day 36: Continuation with ResNet

+---

+## Day 35: A deep dive into the ResNet architecture

+---

+## Day 34:

+---

+## Day 33:

+---

+## Day32: Write a script for custom datasets for an image enhancing project

+---

+## Day 31: Practice with organizing own datasets

+---

+## Day 30:

+---

+## Day 29:

+---

+## Day 28:
+---

+## Day 27: Logging and progress bars with python

 ---